luiscartor/luiscartor.github.io.old/RMT_part3.md

     ## extent      : -120.8, -110.7, 35.7, 45.3  (xmin, xmax, ymin, ymax)
     ## crs         : +proj=longlat +datum=WGS84 +ellps=WGS84 +towgs84=0,0,0

-What we will do now is important.
+What we will do next is important.
 We have created a SpatialPoints object.
 But each point of the object does not have any information associated.
-To be able add information to the object and be able to do calculations with it we need to create a `SpatialPointsDataFrame` object.
+To be able to add information to the object and to be able to do calculations with it we need to create a `SpatialPointsDataFrame` object.

 To do that, we first create a `data.frame` with the same number of rows as the previous coordinates: